dineshba/website/content/posts/kubernetesusers.md

 - Using CA certificates
     - We can configure to use CA authority
     - Create CA certificates with user name and sign it with kubernetes
+    - CA certificate will have the user data (not the kubernetes).
+Kubernetes will only validate the certificate.

 - Using external systems
-    - As it is deligating this authentication to external systems, we can easily onboard users into the kubernetes.
-Eg: Lets say your organization have Okta based SSO, then you can easily integrate that to kubernetes
+    - As it is deligating this authentication to external systems, we can **easily onboard users into the kubernetes**.
+Eg: Lets say your organization have Okta based SSO, then you can easily integrate that to kubernetes and onboard all employees to kubernetes

 ![auth.png](/auth.png)